Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Abstract

 \section{Abstract}

-The Pound-Drever-Hall (PDH) technique is routinely used to stabilize the frequency of a laser to a reference cavity.
-The electronic sideband (ESB) locking scheme---a PDH variant---helps bridge the frequency difference between the quantized frequencies enforced by the cavity and the laser frequency of interest.
-Here we use quadrature amplitude modulation (QAM)---a technique used in digital signal communication---to engineer the high-quality phase-modulated radio-frequency (rf) signal required for ESB locking scheme.
-We develop a theoretical framework to analyze the effects of in-phase/quadrature-phase (I/Q) impairments on the ESB error signal for ultra-narrow linewidth lasers.
-We design and implement two baseband-sampling software-defined radio variants for implementing QAM that compensate for these I/Q impairments.
-Using these variants, we engineer high-quality phase-modulated radio-frequency (rf) signals with a large phase modulation index of 1.01 radians, a maximum modulation frequency of 3 MHz, a tunable carrier wave frequency range of 450 MHz to 4 GHz, and I/Q errors of less than 2.25 \% over the entire carrier wave frequency range.
+The Pound--Drever--Hall (PDH) technique is routinely used to stabilize the frequency of a laser to a reference cavity.
+Electronic sideband (ESB) locking, a PDH variant, bridges the frequency gap between the discrete cavity resonances and a desired laser frequency.
+Here we use quadrature amplitude modulation (QAM), a standard technique in digital communications, to generate the high-quality phase-modulated radio-frequency (rf) drive required for ESB locking.
+We develop a theoretical framework to analyze how in-phase/quadrature-phase (I/Q) impairments distort the ESB error signal and induce frequency offsets relevant to ultranarrow-linewidth lasers.
+We then design and implement a direct software-defined radio (SDR) on an UltraScale+ RFSoC platform, frequently adopted across modern quantum-computing systems, to digitally compensate QAM I/Q impairments.
+Using this device, we generate phase-modulated rf signals with a large phase-modulation index of $1.01$~rad and root-mean-square I/Q errors below $0.3\ \%$ over a carrier-frequency range of $350~\mathrm{MHz}$ to $1.75~\mathrm{GHz}$.
+Finally, we lock a laser to an ultralow expansion (ULE) reference cavity and demonstrate continuous laser-frequency tuning by ramping the carrier frequency while maintaining lock, validating the continuous tunability of our ESB locking instrument.